Mathematical Oncology DSP TampaTampa, Florida, United States

-This is a biennial program and will be offered in winter 2020.
+This is a biennial program

 The Mathematical oncology program will be conducted in cooperation with the Department of Integrated Mathematical Oncology at Moffitt Cancer Center in Tampa, Florida.
 The program will be offered in alternate years.
 It will be open to any student who has satisfied prerequisite requirements and is limited to 10 students per offering.

 The program includes two new courses in addition to an extra offering of Math 76 (Topics in Applied Mathematics) and will include internship opportunities for all ten of the admitted students.
 Five research areas are represented in the department: Agent-based cell-cell interaction models (Enderling), theoretical and experimental models of evolutionary dynamics in cancer (Gatenby), computational models of cancer evolution (Basanta Gutierrez), spatial models of tumors (Rejniak), and tumor/microenvironment interactions (Anderson, using widely ranging tools).
 Each of these research areas will host two student interns from Dartmouth as part of their off-campus experience.

 Mathematical and theoretical biology emerged as a defined discipline in the 1960s, as an approach to quantitatively describe complex dynamic biological systems using first principles.
 With the growing acceptance of cancer as a complex dynamic system, consisting of many interacting cellular and microenvironmental components, the reductionist view that has successfully dominated cancer research is being challenged by a more systemic perspective.
 Traditionally, experimental cancer biology has been very successful in teasing apart the component parts and understanding them in minute detail, however, integrating these components experimentally is difficult if not impossible.
 Mathematical and computational models are ideal for piecing together these component parts and turning them into hypothesis generating engines.

 One of the following: